seaargsp/doit/README.md

 ### Repeat Pattern Logic
 **Automatic Generation**: When completing a recurring task, automatically creates a new instance with:
 - Updated due date based on repeat interval
-- Same title, description, notifications, and repeat pattern
+- Same title, description, notifications, alarms, and repeat pattern
 - New unique ID and creation timestamp
+- **Alarm Preservation**: hasAlarm setting maintained in recurring tasks
+- **Complete Data Migration**: All task properties including customDays and attachedFile preserved
 - Preserves task completion history

 ---